anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-2-individual.md

 You should write a basic Flask app with at least one route based on your team's core functionality.
 Specifically, you should:

-1. Copy over the code from your team repo that contains necessary helper functions that interact with the data and put those files into the `ProductionCode` subdirectory of your ID2 repository.
+1. Copy over the file(s) from your team repo that contain necessary helper functions that interact with the data and put those files into the `ProductionCode` subdirectory.
   * (P.S: The more efficient way to copy files from a repo would be a [git fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) of your team repo, but alas, GitHub classroom doesn’t keep track of forks & therefore, neither I nor the grader will have access.🙁)
   * You are allowed to refactor the helper functions from your team repo to work for your purposes
   * You should put in "dummy data" to make the core functions work without your full dataset.
-This can be by hard-coding the data in your `ProductionCode` files or making a data folder with the dummy data.
+This can be by hard-coding the data in your ProductionCode files or making a data folder with the dummy data.
 2. Make a Flask app in `app.py` with at least one route that uses the core functionality in `ProductionCode`
 3. The home page of your app should provide instructions for what URL to go to to see the data you choose.
-4. For the advanced requirements, that route should use a route parameter and you should have a couple of tests in `Tests` for your Flask-specific functions.
+4. To get 'exemplary' that route should use a route parameter and you should have a couple of tests in `Tests` for your Flask-specific functions.

 ## Turning it in